MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/customizer/configure-toast-notification-unified-service-desk.md

 ---
-title: "Configure toast notification in unified Service Desk "
+title: "Configure toast notifications in Unified Service Desk "
 description: "Learn how to configure toast notification for agents in Omni-channel Engagement Hub using Unified Service Desk settings."
 keywords: ""
 author: kabala123